Jaros-777/Online-Surveys/README.md

 Online Surveys is a simple but functional web project that allows anyone - from curious students to future data analysts - to create their own online surveys and collect responses from users.
 The project was created with learning in mind, not to dominate the survey tooli market.... still 😉

 🛠 Technologies
-- Frontend: React.js - dynamic, responsive, just interactively beautiful.
+- Frontend: React.js
-- Backend: Java Spring Boot - stable as a rock, fast as lightning.
+- Backend: Java Spring Boot
 - Database: currently H2 and eventually PostgreSQL

 🎯 Features